 Some employers require certification, regardless of state regulations.
 Certification usually involves graduating from an accredited nuclear medicine technology program.
 Certification is available from the American Registry of Radiologic Technologists (ARRT) and the Nuclear Medicine Technology Certification Board (NMTCB).

-In addition to receiving general certification, technologists can earn specialty certifications that show their proficiency in specific procedures or on certain equipment.
-A technologist can earn certification in positron emission tomography (PET), nuclear cardiology (NCT), or computed tomography (CT).
-The NMTCB offers NCT, PET, and CT certification exams.
+In addition to receiving general certification, technologists may earn specialty certifications that show their proficiency in procedures or equipment.
+A technologist must pass an exam offered by the NMTCB to earn certification in positron emission tomography (PET), nuclear cardiology (NCT), or computed tomography (CT).

 Ability to use technology.
-Nuclear medicine technologists work with computers and large pieces of technological equipment and must be comfortable operating them.
+Nuclear medicine technologists work with computers and large pieces of electronic equipment and must be comfortable operating them.

 Analytical skills.
-Nuclear medicine technologists must understand anatomy, physiology, and other sciences and be able to calculate accurate dosages.
+Nuclear medicine technologists must understand anatomy, physiology, and other sciences to assess whether dosage is accurate.

 Compassion.
-Nuclear medicine technologists must be able to reassure and calm patients who are under physical and emotional stress.
+Nuclear medicine technologists must be able to reassure patients who are stressed or upset.

 Detail oriented.
-Nuclear medicine technologists must follow exact instructions to make sure that the correct dosage is given and that the patient is not overexposed to radiation.
+Nuclear medicine technologists must follow instructions precisely to ensure correct dosage and prevent overexposure to radiation.

 Interpersonal skills.
 Nuclear medicine technologists interact with patients and often work as part of a team.
-They must be able to follow instructions from a supervising physician.
+They must be able to communicate effectively with their supervising physician.